pfgurus/coreML_grid_sample/Readme.md

 This repository contains a minimum code to reproduce coreML issue on Mac M1.
 Below are the instructions to run it:

+## Cloning the repo

+1. Clone this repository to your local machine.
+2. Navigate to the directory where you cloned the repository.

 ## Prerequisites

 Install the requirements using the following command, (if needed, create a new conda environment and activate it first):